Electronic-vibrational dynamics and coherence in x-ray transient absorption of N2+ induced by strong-field ionization

-where $\rho^{+}_{i\nu}$ is the ionic density matrix element, $i$ and $\nu$ denote the ionic electronic states and the vibrational levels.
-The first three electronic states and the 1s core-hole states ($1\sigma^{-1}_{g,u}$) are considered. $H(t)$ is the ionic hamiltonian, and the interaction between the ion and the two-color field is described with dipole approximation by ${\bm \mu\cdot \bm E}(t)$, where the polarization direction of the laser field is aligned at angle $\theta$ relative to the molecular axis.
-The tensor transition dipole moment ${\bm \mu}$ includes the transition between different vibrational levels with the Franck-Condon factors.
-The absorption spectrum is calculated by \cite{wirth2011synthesized,santra2011pra}
+where $\rho^{+}_{i\nu}$ is the ionic density matrix element, with $i$ and $\nu$ denoting the electronic states and vibrational levels.
+At every instant, SFI injects coherent vibrational wave packets into the electronic states $X^2\Sigma^+_g$, $A^2\Pi_u$ and $B^2\Sigma^+_u$.
+The injection rate is calculated using the MO-ADK theory \cite{tong2002theory} with the SLIMP package \cite{zhang2015slimp}.
+The vibrational wave packets injected into different electronic states are assumed to be incoherent since the SFI destroys the electronic coherence \cite{goulielmakis2010real}.
+The subsequent laser-ion interaction establish coherence among different vibrational wave packets by laser-induced coupling.
+The ionic hamiltonian $H(t)$ includes the interaction between the ion and the pump-probe field, described with the electric dipole approximation.
+The tensor transition dipole moment is constructed by weighting the electronic transition dipole moment $a_{i,j}$ with their respective Franck-Condon factors $\mu_{i\nu,j\nu'}=\langle\varphi_{i,\nu}|a_{i,j}|\varphi_{j,\nu'}\rangle$, describing the field-induced coupling among different states (for details, see SM Section 1.1).
+By solving Eq.~(\ref{eq:one}) numerically, we obtain the time-dependent dipole moment at the pump-probe time delay $t_d$,